Peru's 'forgotten people' rage against political elite after Castillo arrest | Politics

 Peru's 'forgotten people' rage against political elite after Castillo arrest

-Leopoldo Huaman, 60, a farmer from Chalhuanca in southern Peru, traveled for three days to reach the capital Lima and march in support of ousted and jailed leader Pedro Castillo, whose fall has sparked deadly protests around the country.
-Huaman is one of Peru's "forgotten" people, marginalized, rural groups Castillo tried to represent - often falling short - whose anger has been fired up by his arrest, threatening to derail a fragile new government and a reviled Congress.
+Huamani is one of Peru's "forgotten" people, marginalized, rural groups Castillo tried to represent - often falling short - whose anger has been fired up by his arrest, threatening to derail a fragile new government and a reviled Congress.
+In the South American nation, voter anger has long bubbled close to the surface over years of tumultuous politics that has seen six presidents in five years.

 - Country: